gloriadukuzeyesu/MyNotes/Application System Design/Application System Design.md

   ## When to use DataStore

   * Simple and small key-value data
-  * Requires no permission, but it is slow sincce it is store on the disk.
+  * Requires no permission, but it is slow since it is store on the disk.
   * When you get data from datastore, it loads the whole thing, and when you do any other activity it loads the whole thing.

   ## Files